KirbyPaint/effects-generator-v2/README.md

 # Effects Generator Version 2

 Nowhere NEAR being done but it's coming along.
-Also, an excuse to practice coding outside of work.
+Also, an excuse to practice coding outside of work, and add cool things like husky, custom lint rules, all that jazz.

 ## To Do